LossyDragon/xmp-android/README.md

 - Storage Access Framework - Mods and Playlists will now be under one directory instead of two separate folders in your root storage
 - A complete UI overhaul using Jetpack Compose
 - New json based playlist - Old playlist migration planned
-- (Planned) oboe - A high performance audio library using OpenSL or AAudio
+- Oboe - A high performance audio library using either OpenSL or AAudio
 - (Planned) media3 - A media support library for a rich media experience

 Full list of dependencies can be found [here](https://github.com/LossyDragon/xmp-android/blob/2023/gradle/libs.versions.toml)